 Besides these casual gatherings, tea plays a significant role in asking for a girl’s hand.
 In traditional Persian proposal gathering, the girl used to come to the gathering with a tray full of cups of tea.
 It was important for a “soon to be the bride” to be careful and avoid pouring tea in the tray because the groom’s family may find her not qualified (too much etiquette and pressure, right?!)

 Different Iranian ethnicities also have their own tea culture.
 In some cities in the south of Iran, the host must brew new tea for new guests.
 Or in some other parts of Iran, it is disrespectful to bring your guest light color tea.
-Also, in some places, you cannot leave your teaspoon inside the cup when you are not using it.
+Also, in some places, you cannot put your teaspoon inside the cup when you are not using it.
 The teaspoon must always be beside the cup.
 Another interesting culture regarding tea is that in some cities, you should put your glass upside down when you are done drinking.
 If not, the host will pour you tea again and again!

 What Are Different Types of Persian Tea?